wintermi/zsh-gcloud/README.md

 # zsh-gcloud
-A simple zsh plugin for the Google Cloud Command Line Interface (gcloud CLI) completions.
+A zsh plugin for the Google Cloud Command Line Interface (gcloud CLI) completions.

 ## Install
 Using the [:zap: Zap](https://www.zapzsh.org/) minimal zsh plugin manager, add the following to your `.zshrc`